4dn-dcic/fourfront/docs/auth.rst

 * index (system)
 * list
 * search
-* search_audit - global permission to see audits in search results
 * submit_for_any (admin)
 * view
 * view_details - protection of user contact information